ballerina-attic/resiliency-circuit-breaker/README.md

         // Send bad request message to the client if request don't contain items JSON if (items == null) {
             outResponse.setStringPayload("Error : Please check the input json payload");
-            outResponse.statusCode = 400;
+            // set the response code as 400 to indicate a bad request outResponse.statusCode = 400;
             _ = httpConnection.respond(outResponse);
             return;